JPSGoncalves/xv6-riscv/README-opensbi-unmatched.md

 kernel breakpoint after looking at some user memory.
 This is the best way I found for examining user variables since gdb isnt user friendly (yet).

+On my unmatched board, I was unable to use the default USB Jtag interface.
+The Unmatched USB has 2 ports: UART and Jtag.
+The UART port is on ttyUSB1 (Debian) and works fine.
+But I could not get a stable connection on the Jtag port using any openocd config that I could find or edit.
+I opened a ticket on this with SiFive and got confirmation that the problem was repeatable.
+But no solution.
+So luckily, the board has a 2nd Jtag port that can be accessed with a jumper connection.
+But BE CAREFUL this port requires the debugger interface to work at 1.8v and not all cheap adapters either observe the 'VTRef' pin (set to 1.8v on unmatched or they only run at 3.3v or worse).
+I have an older Jlink 'EDU' model that does work at 1.8v and does observe the VTRef pin.
+But Segger's replacement EDU model is hardware strapped to 3.3v according to documentation that I've read.
+If so, this wil likely fry the unmatched Jtag mux (or worse).
+This is unfortunate because the Segger EDU adapter is otherwise reasonably priced.

 ## GDB debugging

 - info threads